 5. They pose human health risks

-Studies show that microplastics are in our food supplies, drinking water and our bodies.
+Studies5 show that microplastics are in our food supplies, drinking water and our bodies.
 Yes, this is known and of course troubling.
 The United Nations recently stated that plastic-associated chemicals in food and our ground water may pose an attributable risk to people's health.
 Toxic compounds leaching from plastic drinking straws have been found in human blood and tissues.
-Exposure has also been linked to birth defects, cancers, endocrine disruption, impaired immunity and other ailments.
-Continued research is needed to completely understand these health impacts, including studies into the long-term effects of plastic chemicals on the human body and our food supply chain.
+Exposure has also been linked6 to birth defects, cancers, endocrine disruption, impaired immunity and other ailments.
+Continued research is needed7 to completely understand these health impacts, including studies into the long-term effects of plastic chemicals on the human body and our food supply chain8.

 6. They contribute to global warming